-Pre-production consists of these main steps: idea generation, story creation, script writing, storyboarding, animatic and design.
-Among these, storyboarding is a pivotal step in which the script is translated into visuals for further development.
+Pre-production consists of these main steps: idea generation, story creation, scriptwriting, storyboarding, animatic and design.
+Among these, Animation Storyboard is a pivotal step in which the script is translated into visuals for further development.
 In fact, it is the first visual representation of the script.
 This step should never be skipped in an animation studio.

 In this article, we are going to take a look at the fundamentals of 3D animation storyboarding and Dream Farm’s approach to the subject.

-After you come up with a great idea, shape a story and turn it into a script, it’s time for storyboarding.
-A storyboard is essentially a series of drawings based on the script, which will be used as a visual guide throughout the rest of the production pipeline.
+After you come up with a great idea, shape a story, and turn it into a script, it’s time for making a storyboard.
+A storyboard is essentially a series of drawings based on the script, which will be used as a visual guide throughout the rest of the animation production pipeline.

 Basically, a standard storyboard contains three main information categories: